CS1102proj-Cache/CS1102/contents/principles_of_cache_operation.md

 </code>
 </pre>

-the variable <i><b>sum</b></i> is accessed repeatedly during every iteration, illustrating the presence of temporal locality.
+the variable <i><b>sum</b></i> is accessed repeatedly during every iteration, illustrating temporal locality.
 On the other hand, the array elements a[i] are accessed in consecutive order, demonstrating spatial locality.
-Taking advantage of the principle, these two types of data are stored in the cache, to increase the likelihood that the CPU can have faster access to the required data.
+Taking advantage of the principle, these two types of data are stored in the cache.
+As a result, the CPU has a better chance of accessing the data more quickly.

 <br/> <br/>

 <h5><b>B. Performance Evaluation: Cache Hits and Cache Misses</b></h5>

-If the cache contains the required data, there will be a cache hit, which is defined as a successful data retrieval from the cache.
-In contrast, an unsuccessful data retrieval from the cache is called a cache miss*.
-A cache miss results in a cache miss penalty, which is the additional time or delay incurred.
-If the required data are not stored in the cache, they will be fetched from a slower memory unit like main memory.
-Consequently, the memory access time would increase.
+A cache hit refers to a successful data retrieval from the cache, given that the cache contains the required data.
+In contrast, a cache miss occurs when data cannot be found in the cache.
+In the case of a cache miss, the required data must be fetched from a slower memory unit like the main memory.
+A cache miss penalty is then incurred, which is the additional time or delay.
+As a result, memory access time would increase.<br/> <br/>
 Cache performance can be measured by hit rate and miss rate.
 Hit rate is the percentage of cache hits, <br/> <br/>

 <b><i>Hit rate</i></b> =  (Number of cache hits / Number of cache accesses) * 100% <br/><br/>